wades39/JHaikuGenerator/README.md

 Internet connectivity

 ## DOWNLOADING THE SOFTWARE
-To download and use this software, select the "dist" folder of the repository and select the distribution that you wish to use.
+To download JHaikuGenerator, you can either select the distribution from the "dist" directory of the repo, or go [here](https://github.com/wades39/JHaikuGenerator/releases) and select the version that works best for you.
-Current versions:
-  -.exe - 1.1.7,
-  -.jar - 1.1.7

 ## HOW TO USE
 To use this software to generate Haiku-style poems, the user will need to select a text file for the program to use.
 From there, select the language the text file is written in, a style of generation, and whether or not each line should be generated from where the last one ended.